Standards of education and training

 What does training as an osteopath involve?

-Most osteopathic training is undertaken at degree level.
-Osteopathic students now follow a four or five-year degree course, combining academic and clinical, ‘hands-on’, work.
+Most osteopathic training is undertaken at degree level, and may be delivered full-time or part-time.
+Typical full-time programmes take four years, with part-time programmes taking longer.
 Qualifications generally take the form of a bachelor’s degree or master’s degree in osteopathy, for example, BSc(Hons), BOst, BOstMed or MOst.

 A qualification in osteopathy includes anatomy, physiology, pathology, pharmacology, nutrition, and biomechanics, as well as at least 1,000 hours of clinical training experience with patients.